ClimenteA/bunjucks/README.md

 ## Quickstart

 - Clone this repository;
-- To create a new route/page in the `pages` folder create a new html file.
-Make sure to name files/folders inside pages url-friendly (letters, numbers, and minus sign `-`).
+- To create a new route/page in `site/pages` directory create a new folder with the route path name (friendly url chars) and inside that folder create an `index.html` file with contents;
 - `bun run build`: this command will scan `site` folder and compile the static website in `public` folder;
 - `bun run dev`: use this command while working on the website for hot reload;
 - Run `bun run build` to generate prod static website then `bun run prod` to serve static website in prod;